Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 "Hiking camping equipment" is a phrase that smooshs together two separate universes.

-In my long experience with outdoors companies, gear stores, hikers and campers, the differences between hiking and camping equipment are these:
+In my long experience with outdoors companies, gear stores, backpacking and camping, the differences between hiking and camping equipment revolve around three factors:

-- Hikers want lightweight hiking gear, while car campers don't check for weight in a flashlight or sleeping bag.
+Car campers don't have to check for exact ounces in a flashlight or sleeping bag.

 What should be the same is the quality of the hiking camping equipment.